fpaezf/Valve-RCON-protocol-in-VB.NET/README.md

 ## Installation
 - Navigate to https://github.com/fpaezf/Valve-RCON-protocol-in-VB.NET/releases and download the latest version.
-- Import the RconClient class or library to your project.
+- Import the **RconClient** class to your project or add a library reference.

 ## Usage